gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 governor thereof, having been repaired by Raymond, and put into a better condition, the island enjoyed peace for a time, in consequence of the terror struck by his successes.

-## Chapter V: Intermarriages among the families from Wales, and territorial grants.
+## Chapter V: Intermarriages among the families from Wales, and territorial grants

 Hervey, being envious of the increase of Raymond's glory and his continued prosperity, and unable to wreak his malice on him openly, sought how he might injure him in the dark.
 He therefore became a